Several types of home remedies can help soothe, heal, and protect chafed skin. These can include aloe and shea butter, among others.

 Common areas for chafed skin include the inner thighs, armpits, buttocks, groin, and even the nipples.
 Sometimes, chafed skin can be so irritated that doctors call it friction burn.

-The good news is that you don’t have to let chafed skin get you down.
+You don’t have to let chafed skin get you down.
 In this article, we’ll take a look at five simple home remedies that can help ease the pain and discomfort of chafed skin.

 Although your skin is tough and can protect you from many things, it can break down if it’s overworked.
 Repeated friction, especially when combined with moisture, can result in chafed skin.
 Some of the most common causes include the following: